Elizabeth Jolley Short Story Prize ceremony

 10 August, 2017

 Austrlalian Book Review will announce the winner of this year's Elizabeth Jolley Short Story Prize at a ceremony at Potts Point Bookshop in Sydney at 6 for 6.30 pm on Thursday, August 10.
 Hear readings from the three shortlisted stories before a special guest announces the winner (who will receive $7,000).

 When: 6 for 6.30 pm on Thursday, August 10

 Where: Potts Point Bookshop,14 Macleay Street, Potts Point,Sydney, NSW

-Shakespeare: Australian Book Review in England
+Australian Book Review in Germany

 The tour is led by Australian Book Review's long-time Editor Peter Rose and Christopher Menz, a former gallery director who has much experience as a tour leader.
-Additional input is provided by local guides, librarians and art gallery lecturers.
-Accommodation is in centrally-located four-star hotels.
+ABR has engaged Academy Travel, a leading Australian small-group cultural travel company, to manage the tour.

 ‘My recent experience travelling on the east coast of the United States with the inaugural ABR tour group was a truly exceptional one.
 The knowledge and expertise of the tour leaders meant our itinerary took us to places, and even introduced us to people, not usually accessible to ordinary travellers.
 In all, it was truly memorable!’

 ‘ABR’s small group tour to the United States in 2016 focused on literature, history, art and theatre.
 The program was well-thought-out, varied and balanced.
 The tour leaders were attuned to particular interests of individual group members and helped them where necessary to further explore those interests in the different venues we visited.
 One of the excellent features was the number of private viewings and guided tours specially tailored for our group.’